Lectures: Prof. Dr. Moritz Diehl, Exercises: Florian Messerer

 The course is organized as flipped classroom.
 We provide recordings of the lecture and will meet once a week to discuss the course contents.
 This course has 6 ECTS credits.
 It is possible to do a project to get an additional 3 ECTS, i.e., a total of 9 ECTS for course+project.
 For more information please contact Florian Messerer.

-Hybrid meetings: We will meet every Friday, 10 to 12.
-We will use a hybrid format, i.e., it will be possible to attend the meetings both in presence (2G rules apply) and remotely via Zoom:
+Hybrid meetings: We will meet every Friday, 14 to 16.
+As far as possible, we will use a hybrid format, i.e., it will be possible to attend the meetings both in presence and remotely via Zoom:

 - HS II, Albertstr.
 23b (Institutsviertel)

-These meetings are alternatingly dedicated to either Q&A sessions with Prof. Diehl or exercise sessions with the teaching assistant (see below). and will not be recorded.
+These meetings are alternatingly dedicated to either Q&A sessions with Prof. Diehl or exercise sessions with the teaching assistant (see calendar below), and will not be recorded.

 Ilias: There is also an Ilias course, though most material will be published on the page you are currently viewing.
 In Ilias, we provide a forum for discussion of any questions you have related to the course, be it organization, content or exercises.
 Please feel free to open new topics and to answer questions of your fellow students.
 Further, the mid term quiz will be published on Ilias (see below).